MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/ie-mode.md

 <!-- ====================================================================== -->
-## Define InternetExplorerOptions with additional capabilities for Microsoft Edge
+## Define InternetExplorerOptions with additional properties for Microsoft Edge

 Next, define `InternetExplorerOptions` with additional capabilities that point to the Microsoft Edge browser.